The analytical gap

 What % of this importer's supply is at risk?Cannot answerDependency % at (importer, chokepoint, commodity) level

-At what toll level does crude rerouting become rational?Cannot answerToll threshold per vessel class at live market rates
+At what toll level does rerouting become rational?Cannot answerToll threshold per vessel class at live market rates

 What are costs if disruption drags 60 or 90 days?Cannot answer forward scenariosDuration scenario matrix at any input assumption